Akemuma/qrvms.github.io/Readme.md

 This amazing system was crafted with passion by **Ashley Kemuma**. 💡✨

 ## 🤝 Contributing
-We welcome contributions!
+I welcome any contributions!
 Feel free to fork the project, submit issues, and create pull requests. 🚀

 🎉 **Enjoy managing your events like a pro!** 🎟️🚀